timklapdor/csulx/_strategies/Welcome-Videos.md

 ### Engagement

 The use of a welcome video, available before or at the start of session helps a student establish the context for the teaching, learning and assessment that will occur in the subject.
 Providing this information in a video, instead of solely relying on a text-based approach, helps students more readily identify with the academic.
 A welcome video which clearly articulates expectations and highlights important aspects of the subject can be a foundation to increase learner-to-academic interaction, this being a key aspect in increasing learner engagement.
-Research such as that carried out as part of the [LSES report](https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwifu5LL8vHNAhUEKJQKHdytAGYQFggdMAA&url=http%3A%2F%2Fwww.lowses.edu.au%2Fassets%2FALTC%2520LSES%2520Final%2520Report%25202012.pdf&usg=AFQjCNHXFHEZfr3ZJFvXP3FMhYkoJLOWbQ&sig2=PuMuohIhHQ2oXL3ZcdoeKg&bvm=bv.127178174,d.dGo) clearly highlights the need for students, particularly those from non traditional backgrounds, to be able to feel that their lecturers are approachable and support their learning journey.
+Research such as that carried out as part of the [LSES report](https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwifu5LL8vHNAhUEKJQKHdytAGYQFggdMAA&url=http%3A%2F%2Fwww.lowses.edu.au%2Fassets%2FALTC%2520LSES%2520Final%2520Report%25202012.pdf&usg=AFQjCNHXFHEZfr3ZJFvXP3FMhYkoJLOWbQ&sig2=PuMuohIhHQ2oXL3ZcdoeKg&bvm=bv.127178174,d.dGo) clearly highlights the need for students, particularly those from non-traditional backgrounds, to be able to feel that their lecturers are approachable and support their learning journey.
 Providing a welcome video is an important part of the strategy mix in achieving these aims.

 ### In Practice
 <div class="u-release practice" >